-We anticipate that our general and administrative expenses to increase for the full year 2017 compared to 2016 due to increased expenses related to our status as a publicly traded company, including increased compensation expense and headcount to support our expanded operations and expenses in support of compliance with the requirements of Section 404 of the Sarbanes Oxley Act.
+We anticipate that our general and administrative expenses to increase for the full year 2017 compared to 2016 due to increased expenses related to our status as a publicly traded company, including increased compensation expense (including stock based compensation), headcount to support our expanded operations and expenses in support of compliance with the requirements of Section 404 of the Sarbanes Oxley Act.

-Other Expense, net
+Other income/(expense), net

-Other expense, net is largely comprised of interest expense and franchise taxes.
+Other income/(expense), net is largely comprised of interest income, interest expense and franchise taxes.